sneha-balamurali/fpga/README.md

 ## Notes and Advice:

 1. This can be quite overwhelming if you don't have a background in it.
 There is a lot of new information to take in.
+Follow the repository structure.
 Don’t try to memorise everything at once, skim through the introduction — you’ll pick things up naturally as you do the projects.

 2. Use ChatGPT carefully: it can explain concepts well, but don’t rely on it for Verilog debugging or writing full code.
 (At least in my experience with version 5.)